caleb531/imessage-conversation-analyzer/README.md

    reactions); use the `-s` / `--case-sensitive` option for case-sensitive counts, and the `-r` / `--use-regex` option to enable regular expression mode for all phrases you specify
+7. `from_prompt`: generates a custom analyzer based on a natural language prompt using AI; requires an OpenAI API key via the `--api-key` option

 #### Filtering